Treating Ankle Fractures

 Once your fracture has been treated, your healthcare provider will tell you how to help it heal.
 You may be told to limit ankle use or weight-bearing activities.
 You may have to take medicines and elevate the foot.
 If you have a cast, remember to keep it dry.

 If you have a clean break with little soft tissue damage, closed reduction may be used.
 Before the procedure, you may be given medicine to relax your muscles.
 Then your healthcare provider manually readjusts the position of the broken bone.

-If you have an open fracture (bone sticking out through the skin), badly misaligned parts of bone, or severe tissue injury, open reduction may be needed.
+An open fracture means the bone is sticking out through the skin.
+For this type of fracture you may need an open reduction .
+You may also need this treatment if there are badly misaligned parts of bone or severe tissue injury.
 You may be given medicine during the procedure to let you sleep and relax your muscles.
-Your healthcare provider then makes one or more cuts (incisions) to realign the bone and fix soft tissue.
+Your surgeon makes one or more cuts (incisions) to realign the bone and fix soft tissue.
 Screws or plates may be used to hold the bone in place during healing.

 © 2000-2022 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.